Esri/arcgis-runtime-samples-android/kotlin/feature-layer-query/README.md

 ## How to use the sample

 Input the name of a U.S. state into the text field.
-When you click "search", a query is performed and the matching features are highlighted or an error is returned.
+When you tap "GO", a query is performed and the matching features are highlighted or an error is returned.

 ## How it works

 1. Create a `ServiceFeatureTable` using the URL of a feature service.
-2. Create a `QueryParameters` with a where clause specified using `setWhereClause()`.
+2. Create a `QueryParameters` with a where clause specified using `whereClause()`.
 3. Perform the query using `queryFeaturesAsync(query)` on the service feature table.
 4. When complete, the query will return a `FeatureQueryResult` which can be iterated over to get the matching features.